kgsensei/BlooketHack/README.md

 ## To Copy:
 Don't copy unless you are actually going to made changes to the project.
 Give me credit too ofc.
+If you want to work together my work email is `ceojeremy@rainydais.com`.
+Feel free to get in touch.

+###### Hey, this code was developed by kgsensei by the way.
+This is here just in case someone steals the code and changes the top three lines.